 Dandelions are one of the easiest wild flowers to identify, so are a perfect place to start if you want to cook with wild food.
 Get out and forage some today and try our wonderful Dandelion and Lemon Biscuits recipe.

 Over the last couple of weeks the dandelions have exploded into flower around where we live – they are everywhere!
 The entire plant is edible (remember Dandelion and Burdock Beer?), but I think the most fun can be found in gathering the flowers.
-It is one of the few plants that everyone is confident in identifying; kids love picking them, and in my mind it counts as weeding – what’s not to like!
+All kids love picking Dandelion Fowers, and in my mind it counts as weeding – what’s not to like!

-There’s a whole host of recipes that use the dandelion flower; teas, wines, salads and savouries.
-The plant is recognised as being one of our most nutritious weeds; containing anti-oxidant vitamins, minerals, calcium, and protein, and would have been a food staple for our ancestors here in Europe.
+There’s a whole host of recipes that use the dandelion flowers; teas, wines, salads and savouries.
+The plant is recognised as being one of our most nutritious weeds here in the UK.
+Dandelions contain anti-oxidant vitamins, minerals, calcium, as well as protein, and would have been a food staple for our ancestors here in Europe.
 Why not try our beautifully simple Dandelion and Lemon biscuits for a sunny introduction to this wonderful edible weed!

 To make Dandelion and Lemon Biscuits

 Zest of 1 lemon, plus 1 tbsp of its juice

 180g plain flour

 20g corn flour

 Pinch of salt

 Prepare the Dandelion flowers: Wash, then remove the yellow petals by pinching firmly and pulling (a little green is ok but too much may impart a bitter taste).
 Cream the sugar and butter until fluffy.
 Add the egg and lemon zest.